unicode-org/icu4x/docs/process/prd.md

 ### Segmentation

-Segmentation aligns business needs, allowing us to attract Mozilla investment and in return getting ability to test our model in production supplying the needs of both Gecko layout engine and ECMA-402 component.
+Segmentation aligns with business needs, allowing us to attract Mozilla investment and in return getting ability to test our model in production supplying the needs of both Gecko layout engine and ECMA-402 component.

 The segmentation API carries also similar strategic value for the project as the Unicode Set as an attractor for the Rust community, but with a higher-level API allows us to validate performance claims in a performance-critical part of all layout needs which also serves our goal of attracting corporate interest in the project.